 The artisan trade can also transform the perception of refugee work while providing an outlet for both creativity and income.
 Witness our projects in Bidi Bidi with the incredible refugee women from South Sudan.
-Against all odds, this group of strong women created a cultural community and a better life for themselves inside a refugee camp—by designing scarves.
+Against all odds, this group of strong women created a cultural community and a better life for themselves inside a refugee camp—by designing scarves and bandanas.
 Artisanal goods are, by their nature, exclusive.
 There is a smaller number of each piece available for many reasons.
 Among them are slow design, collaboration, and respect for cultural heritage.
 This, in turn, makes each piece more valuable.

 Yet another value in working with artisans is the quality of the product.
 And the ability for us to be able to show you, the customer, where the product originated and who you are helping with your purchase.
 It’s very important to us that the product has a clear chain of supply.
 And that the majority of the purchase price ends up back in the artisan’s community.
 Having an income benefits the artisan themselves, as well the community they live in.
 Benefits all round.

 The list of advantages to you, to the artisan, to all of us—is long.
 Sustainability, increasing local income, preserving ancient culture, providing a quality product.